oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

     redirect URI matches the `redirect_uri` parameter (see [@!RFC6749]).
  6. All checks succeed and the authorization server issues access and other tokens to the client.
-The attacker has now associated his session with the legitimate client with the victim's resources and/or identity.
+The attacker has now associated their session with the legitimate client with the victim's resources and/or identity.